shangesh-tech/solidity-storage-layout-optimization/README.md

 # solidity-storage-layout-optimization

-Alright, let me break down **storage packing** in a way you'll actually remember and use in every project.
-This is fundamental EVM knowledge that separates amateur devs from professionals.

-***

 ## The Core Concept: 32-Byte Storage Slots

 **The EVM stores data in 32-byte (256-bit) slots**.
 Think of storage like a giant warehouse with shelves - each shelf holds exactly 32 bytes.